Redondo Beach, DUI by Drugs (No Alcohol), Car Crash, No File

 He was then taken to the hospital and provided this, then taken to the Torrance police station where he was cited for a violation of Vehicle Code § 23152(e), driving while under the influence of a drug, and promised to appear in the Torrance Superior Court on a certain date about two months later.

 The client then called Greg Hill & Associates and spoke with Greg, describing what had happened and asking what he faced.
-Greg explained that a in such cases, the defenses begin with arguing that the mere presence of such a drug in one’s bloodstream is meaningless unless it quantified and of sufficient concentration to impair one’s physical and mental ability to safely operate a vehicle.
+Greg explained that in such cases, the defenses begin with arguing that the mere presence of such a drug in one’s bloodstream is meaningless unless it is quantified and of sufficient concentration to impair one’s physical and mental ability to safely operate a vehicle.
 Greg explained that often, the county’s blood analysis only tests for the presence, but not the quantity, so it is necessary to have a retest of the blood for quantity.

 Greg further described the consequences of a conviction for violating 23152(e).